xFA25E/pcomplete-declare/README.md

     (:completions :directory :multiple t)

     ;; Here you can define a subcommands
-    ;; After entering in the subcommand completions previous ;; completions won't appear in the candidates list &subcommand
+    ;; After entering in the subcommand completions, previous ;; completions won't appear in the candidates list &subcommand
     ;; Important: :help property should be an the boginning